dsmurl/gitcraft/docs/README.md

 Work Roadmap:

+- [x] base nx setup with web and api apps
 - [x] Web base
   - to build a simple web base for a commercial website
     - simple login to web with clerk